 Ema was shortlisted for the FiliA2018 Art award as an emerging female artist of the year and her work was exhibited in London, Manchester and Brasil.
-In her multidisciplinary art practice Ema is developing a new body of work on the MA programme at City and Guilds of London Art School, exhibiting from the 9th to the 15th of September, 2019.
+Her series Premonition - Seven Seasons opened to the public this September for the most visited MA Fine Art 2019 show at City and Guilds of London Art School.

 Ema’s own explorations are in agreement with Juhani Palasmaa’s teachings in The eyes of the skin.
 The view that we first see with our skin, this places the dominance of perception in a democratic dialogue with our other senses.